Dental Implant Technology – Houston, TX

 - Capturing the scans comes first, and the process is extremely simple and comfortable for the patient.
 First, a custom splint with radiographic markers in certain areas is created and placed within the patient’s mouth.
 This provides direction for an implant’s location.
 The CT scan, in turn, provides precise positioning, the proximity of important nearby structures, and the exact width and depth of the patient’s jawbone.

-- The data collected by the CT scan is then used to create a detailed, 3-dimensional model of the patient’s mouth.
+- The data collected by the CT scan is then used to create a detailed, three-dimensional model of the patient’s mouth.
 Dr. Koo places implants virtually, ensuring their correct width and length and taking into account the location of other structures.
 He even shares the information with patient’s restorative dentist to ensure that the implants will support the prosthesis.

 - Finally, this digital work-up is used to create detailed surgical guides so Dr. Koo can place the implants and ensure their success in a virtually identical fashion.